 Scan your site often:

-On top of all, be on constant lookout for unusual behavior and abnormal prompts on your website to have a risk free website performance and breezy online experience.
+After all, be on constant lookout for unusual behavior and abnormal prompts on your website to have a risk free website performance and breezy online experience.